Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Red roses, chocolate candy hearts, romantic movies, and cards that say sweet nothings are all hallmarks of Valentine's Day.
-This holiday has become popular around the world; such countries as the United States, Canada, Britain, Australia, Argentina, Mexico, and France all celebrate this day.
-Because of the association with love and romance, it has become the most common wedding anniversary.
+This holiday has become popular worldwide; such countries as the United States, Canada, Britain, Australia, Argentina, Mexico, and France all celebrate this day.
+It has become the most common wedding anniversary because of its association with love and romance.
 In the Philippines, they even have hundreds of couples that gather together and have a mass wedding on that day.
 So why is this day considered a romantic holiday?
 Where did it originate?
 Why is it called Valentine's Day?

 Some believe it originated from a Roman fertility rite that was known more for its drunken carnal happenings than sweet moments.
-The rite was originally called Lupercalia and was always celebrated in the middle of February, because the middle of February was believed to be when the birds began to mate and spring was near.
+The ritual was initially called Lupercalia.
+It was always celebrated in the middle of February because it was when the birds began to mate and spring was near.
 It was a celebration to enjoy the coming of spring and fertility.

-They would begin the festival at a sacred cave that the infants Romulus and Remus, the supposed founders of Rome, were believed to have been raised by lupa, a she-wolf.
+They would begin the festival at a sacred cave where the infants Romulus and Remus, the supposed founders of Rome, were believed to have been raised by Lupa, a she-wolf.
 The priests would sacrifice a goat for fertility and a dog for purification.
-They would stake the goat's hide and cut it into strips, then dip it into sacrificial blood.
-Then they would run around and slap the crops and even the women with the bloody goat hide believing they were encouraging fertility.
+They would stake the goat's hide, cut it into strips, and then dip it into the sacrificial blood.
+Then they would run around and slap the crops, and even the women with the bloody goat hide, believing they were encouraging fertility.
 Men and women would often pair off during the festivities.

-When the Roman Empire became a Christian nation rather than Pagan, Lupercalia became outlawed, because it was deemed to be "un-Christian."
+When the Roman Empire became a Christian nation rather than Pagan, Lupercalia became outlawed because it was deemed "un-Christian."
 Then at the end of the 5th century, Pope Gelasius declared February 14th as St. Valentine's Day.
-Although Lupercalia was outlawed, some still participated in it, so St. Valentine's Day and Lupercalia ended up blending into one celebration.
+Although Lupercalia was outlawed, some still participated in it, so St. Valentine's Day and Lupercalia blended into one celebration.
 Noel Lenski described the transformation best when he said, "It was a little more of a drunken revel, but the Christians put clothes back on it."

 The Man Who Defied the Emperor

-So who was this man Pope Gelasius wanted to honor; this St Valentine?
+So who was this man Pope Gelasius who wanted to honor, this St Valentine?

-It is believed that there may have actually been two possibly even three different men named Valentine or Valentinus.
+There may have been two.
+Possibly even three different men named Valentine or Valentinus.
 Due to the same name, their identities have merged into one identity that we collectively refer to as Saint Valentine.
-It is not easy to separate the stories as they often end up overlapping one another.
+It is not easy to separate the stories as they often overlap one another.

-One of these men, as legend has it, dared defy the order of Emperor Claudius II.
-The Emperor declared that Roman soldiers should not marry, because he believed that single men were better soldiers.
+As legend has it, one of these men dared defy the order of Emperor Claudius II.
+The emperor declared that Roman soldiers should not marry because he believed that single men were better soldiers.
 Saint Valentine, a priest from the 3rd century, felt this decree was unjust.
 He defied the emperor by performing marriage ceremonies in secret for Roman soldiers.
-Another variation of this story is that he performed marriages in order to keep men from having to serve as soldiers and going to war.
+Another variation of this story is that he performed marriages to keep men from having to serve as soldiers and going to war.
 Either way, this was an act of treason against the decree.

-This act of defiance angered the emperor and he beheaded Valentine on February 14th.
-His beheading occurred around the same time the celebration of Lupercalia, which caused the two to become associated with one another.
+This defiance angered the emperor, and he beheaded Valentine on February 14th.
+His beheading occurred around the same time as the celebration of Lupercalia, which caused the two to become associated with one another.

-Many Roman men were inspired by Valentine's faithfulness to marriage and in honor of him decided to draw names of eligible ladies out of an urn during this holiday.
-Then the couple would pair off and spent the year getting to know one another.
-This often led to marriage.
+Valentine's faithfulness inspired many Roman men to marry and, in honor of him, decided to draw names of eligible ladies out of an urn during this holiday.
+Then the couple would pair off and spend the year getting to know one another, which often led to marriage.
 This custom spread across Europe, even in Germany and England.